Dhruva2/MinimallyDisruptiveCurves.docs/menu2.md

 perturbed_trajectory = plot(sol_at_p(mdc(-15.)[:states]), label = ["prey" "predator"])
 traj_comparison = plot(nominal_trajectory, perturbed_trajectory, layout = (2,1), xlabel = "time", ylabel = "population")
 ```
+### Lessons

+- MinimallyDisruptiveCurves.jl showed how we could continuously vary the parameters of the Lotka-Volterra model, while preserving
+  1. mean prey population over time
+  2. max predator population over time

+- Along the axis of $r$-strategies to $K$-strategies, we found that predators (prey) could move in either direction, as long as prey (predators) moved in the opposite direction.
+We also got the precise parameter compensations that induced these movements.

+- However, there is a limit: prey birth rates cannot go too low (see MDC2), or a mean prey population cannot be preserved.
+We see the specific birth rate at which this issue arises.
+At this point, MDC2 switches the direction of change for prey birth rates.

+@@infobox
+**By the way**

+The maximum predator population over time is a **non differentiable** function of the solution.
+How come this worked?

+*Well, the maximum of a collection of elements (predator measurements over time), is differentiable except at crossing points, where two elements share a maximal value.
+Different values of predator(t) will never have **exactly** the same value, due to numerical error as well as equation dynamics.
+So it works out!
+Indeed, notice the timepoints at which maximal values are attained changes with the model parameters.
+@@